 - When you freeze a VST Instrument, the program renders an audio file of its output (taking into account all unmuted MIDI parts routed to that VST Instrument).
-This file is placed in the "Freeze" folder within the Project folder. - All MIDI tracks routed to the VST Instrument are muted and locked (the controls for these tracks will appear "greyed-out" in the Track list and Inspector). - When you play back, the rendered audio file is played back from an "invisible" audio track, routed to the VST Instrument's mixer channel.
+This file is placed in the "Freeze" folder within the Project folder. - All MIDI tracks routed to the VST Instrument are muted and locked (the controls for these tracks will appear "greyed-out" in the Project window and Inspector, and the parameters for the VST instrument). - When you play back, the rendered audio file is played back from an "invisible" audio track, routed to the VST Instrument's mixer channel.
 Thus, any effects, EQ or mixing automation will still be applied.